 There wasn't much I could do about the swollen areas in the GRP where the old mounts had been rusting but I filled the cracks from the bin incident and repaired a few other odd holes where screws had been used to secure the bumper to the bottom edge of the wing (from inside the boot).
 I primed the bumper and filled a few more small defects that showed up in the primer.
 Then it was time for paint!
 And that was where the fun started.
 I knew the car had been resprayed at least a couple of times in its life and was no longer the 'factory' silver.
 The present colour has a much stronger metallic effect with black speckles and a hint of gold in certain lighting!

 I paid a call to Glen at (sadly now defunct) Cleveland Bikespray and he obligingly produced a swathe of colour chips from which we narrowed down a batch of three shades that looked pretty close.
-As luck would have it I'd called in at late afternoon on a bright day so almost every panel was lit slightly differently.
+As luck would have it I'd called in at late afternoon on a bright day so almost every panel was lit slightly differently by the sun.
 There was only one chip that almost disappeared into the bodywork from any angle and we wrote down the code from it.
 I asked him what car it would have been from.
 You've got to be kidding, was his first response.
 His second response was to present me with a huge, telephone directory-sized book, cross-referencing colours to cars.
 The slight problem was that it only worked one way: it could tell me what colours had been used on a given car but it couldn't work in reverse.
 After all, if you take your car to a paintshop you know what the car is, you just need the colour match!
 The only way to do it was to work through the book, looking for any car that had used paint with the code from the chosen colour chip.
 I took the book home, made a brew and sat down.
 So, where to start.
 I could have begun at page 1 and worked my way through.
 Tedious!
 OK then, how about starting with the big names: Ford, Vauxhall, Mercedes, Rover, Fiat.
 That took an hour, no luck.
 Right: Nissan, Toyota, Renault, Volkswagen, Porsche.
 Another hour.
 Another brew.
 OK, let's rule out all the small-volume makers like Ferrari, Lotus, Lamborghini, Lancia... there it is!
 The Lancia Y10.
 Surely one of the most obscure cars in the UK and my TVR is wearing its paint.
 Fantastic.

 Meanwhile, Glen had ordered a litre of our selected colour and I duly collected it along with some thinners.
 I even blagged an old spraygun from him!
 It was time to clear the workshop again...